 With over 21 years in banking with Bank America and U.S. Bancorp in Atlanta and Denver, and growing a privately held horticultural distribution business before full-time ministry, Rob brings unique perspective to our Board.
 Rob holds an undergraduate degree in Finance and Management from St. Bonaventure University, has been married to Margaret for 29 years and they have two grown children.

-James Reed, Phd, founded and directs Life Connections Counseling Center in Tampa, FL.
+James Reed, Phd, founded and is Director Emeritus of Life Connections Counseling Center in Tampa, FL.
 He believes that Christian counselors and psychologists should do good to all, but that they should especially aid Christian churches in their work to form mature and healthy people who model the character of Jesus Christ.

 Dr. Reed grew up in Liberia, West Africa, the son of Christian missionaries working at a radio station.
 After receiving a BA in English from The University of Miami, he received an MACT in English and a PhD in Counseling Psychology from The University of Tennessee, Knoxville.
 He has been a Florida licensed professional psychologist since 1989.
 In his spare time he likes to read, hunt, fish, fly, and try to get good at golf.